MrGuyman99/Platformer-in-Raylib/README.md

 Features:

-- Text based level editing system (Restricted to 1920 x 1080 screen size)
+- Text based level editing system (Restricted to 1920 x 1080 window size)
+- Pressing space switches levels
 - Other than that, not much!

 FOR NEXT UPDATE: